postmanlabs/labs-docs/v6/postman/sending_api_requests/interceptor_extension.md

 ### Using the Interceptor with Postman's native app

 You can use your authenticated sessions from the browsers to make a request in the native app using the bridge available for the Interceptor.
-You will need to install the interceptor bridge in order for you to make API calls from the native app.
+You will need to install the interceptor bridge in order for you to capture cookies.
 You can find step-by-step instructions in the link to download and install the [Interceptor bridge](#installing-the-interceptor-bridge/).
 You must also be on Postman Interceptor v0.2.26 and above, which you can download from [here](https://go.pstmn.io/interceptor-download).

 Once you're done with the installation of the Interceptor bridge, the **INTERCEPTOR CONNECTED** status turns green.
 Turn the **Capture cookies** setting to *ON*.
 This is shown in the following screen, which also illustrates how to add and remove domains to capture cookies: